How to Prevent Electrical Fires

 Be Careful with Outlets, Plugs, and Cords

 You can keep electric currents at bay by avoiding running cords under carpeting or bedding.
 They should never be placed near combustible materials.
 Don’t run a cord across a frequently traveled area, such as a doorway, and discard any cord that’s frayed or broken.
-Extension cords should be used sparingly/temporarily; using them in place of outlets is dangerous so, if you need extra outlets, have them installed professionally.
+Extension cords should be used sparingly/temporarily; using them in place of outlets is dangerous so, if you need extra outlets, have them installed professionally by a local electrician.

 Use Appliances as Instructed